davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

-Equilibration pressure measurements are attempted for the peridotite xenoliths using the @Kohler1990 Ca-in-olivine barometer.
-This barometer is explicitly calibrated for spinel peridotites but should be treated with caution based on poor resolution, vulnerability to late-stage diffusion, and dependence on low Ca concentrations in olivine near analytical thresholds for electron microprobe analysis [@Medaris1999; @OReilly1997].
+Equilibration pressure measurements are attempted for the peridotite xenoliths using the @Kohler1990 Ca-in-olivine barometer, which is based on the decreasing abundance of Ca cation in olivine with pressure.
+This barometer is explicitly calibrated for spinel peridotites but should be treated with caution based on poor resolution, high temperature dependence,vulnerability to late-stage diffusion, and dependence on low Ca concentrations in olivine near analytical thresholds for electron microprobe analysis [@Medaris1999; @OReilly1997].